Massipssa/Docs/bgd/zookeeper/concepts.md

 # Zookeeper

-* Enables coordination in distribued systems
+* Enables coordination in distributed systems
 * Main cluster state and notify any changes
 * Needed to:
     * Manage configuration around the cluster